SAP-samples/cf-routing-samples/http2/README.md

 Note: due to the lack of H2C support in popular frameworks, the Ruby and Python examples are very low level.

+Each sample has a README file that explains how to run it locally.
+Some of these examples require additional applications or commands that can be obtained from their respective home pages or operating system distribution.

 ### How to deploy H2C apps

 Make sure you have [CF CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) version 8 or higher installed